'Our fans were victims' - Real Madrid demand answers for Stade de France Champions League final chaos | Goal.com

 Police used tear gas and pepper spray on supporters left stranded outside the venue despite having valid matchday passes as others were seen jumping the barriers to gain entry.

-Madrid have released an official statement asking for a full explanation for the ugly scenes, which reads: "Given the unfortunate events that took place on May 28 in the vicinity and entrances to the Stade de France, including inside the stadium itself, Real Madrid CF would like to state the following in defence of our supporters who were victims of these events.
+Madrid have released an official statement asking for a full explanation for the ugly scenes, which reads: "In light of the unfortunate events which took place on the 28th of May in the surroundings of and at access points to the Stade de France, and even inside the stadium itself, Real Madrid C. F. wishes to express the following in defence of our fans, who were victim to said events.

-"We want to know what were the reasons that motivated that designation of the venue of the final and what criteria were taken into consideration taking into account what happened that day.
+"We would like to know the reasons which led to this venue being chosen to host the final and the criteria used, taking into account the experiences of the day.

-"Likewise, we ask for answers and explanations that determine who was responsible for leaving the fans helpless and defenceless.
-Some followers whose general behaviour was at all times exemplary.
+"Furthermore, we call for answers and explanations in order to determine those responsible for leaving the fans abandoned and defenceless.
+Fans who in general terms showed exemplary conduct at all times.

-"We understand that what should have been a great celebration of football for all the fans who attended the game turned into unfortunate events that have caused deep outrage around the world.
+"We believe something which should have been a wonderful festival of football for all fans who attended the game, quickly turned into a series of unfortunate events which have caused a sense of outrage around the world.

-"As has been clearly seen in the revealing images offered by the media, many of the fans were violently assaulted, harassed and robbed.

-"Some events that also took place when they were driving in their cars or buses fearing for their physical integrity.
-Some of them even had to spend the night in the hospital for injuries received.
+"As was evident in the revealing images published by the media, several fans were attacked, harassed, assaulted and robbed in violent fashion.
+These occurrences continued as they moved in their cars or busses, causing concern for their physical wellbeing.
+Certain fans even had to spend the night in hospital as a result of injuries.

-"Football has transmitted to the world an image far removed from the values and objectives that it must always pursue.
+"Football has transmitted an image to the world which is far away from the values and goals which it should pursue.

-"Our followers and fans deserve a response and that the relevant responsibilities be cleared up so that situations like the ones experienced are eradicated forever from football and sport."
+"Our fans and supporters deserve a response and those responsible to be held accountable in order for events like these to be eradicated from football and sport in general."

 How has UEFA responded?